How to Start a Business in KY 2024

 • Corporation: If you’re aiming for big-time growth and plan to seek outside investment, a corporation might be the right fit for you.
 Corporations have a separate legal entity from their owners, which means they can raise capital by selling shares of stock.
 However, corporations are subject to more extensive regulations and require more paperwork and formalities.

-BUSINESS IDEA: How to Start an Estate Sale Business
+BUSINESS IDEA: How to Start Your Own Food Business 2024

 Registering Your Business